cobertis/NewCurbeIO/replit.md

 # Admin Dashboard - Curbe

 ## Overview
-Curbe is a multi-tenant CRM system integrating iMessage/SMS/RCS, designed to provide an enterprise-grade messaging experience.
-The admin dashboard enables superadmins to manage multiple companies (tenants) and their users with role-based access.
-Key features include multi-tenant management, Stripe-based billing, custom SMTP email notifications, and a scalable full-stack architecture, positioning it as a robust platform for enterprise messaging and customer relationship management.
+Curbe is a multi-tenant CRM system with integrated iMessage/SMS/RCS capabilities, designed for enterprise messaging and customer relationship management.
+The admin dashboard provides superadmins with tools to manage companies (tenants) and their users, featuring role-based access, Stripe billing, custom SMTP notifications, and a scalable full-stack architecture.

 ## User Preferences
 Preferred communication style: Simple, everyday language.